Spring 2020 Exam Defenses

 Travel Reimbursement Information

-In order to receive funding for conferences and other academic travel, you must first contact Dr. Ross for preapproval.
+In order to receive funding for conferences and other academic travel, you must first contact your program director for preapproval.
 All travel requests and reimbursements must now be submitted through the Concur Travel & Expense system.
 Please see the links below for further information.